angeliski/fluig-util-repository/fluig_dev_report/README.md

 Its only  npm install fluig_dev_report --global

 And POW!
-Create your widgets!
+Get your widgets report!

 Execute fluig_dev_report in your terminal and get the CSV report!